#Everydaylookism campaign launches a new series of Facebook Live panel events

 Appearance Bullying and Lookism

-In this panel Professor Widdows is joined by Bell Ribeiro-Addy MP, Martha Evans of The Anti-Bullying Alliance, and Phyllida Swift of Face Equality International to discuss the prevalence of appearance bullying, the most common form of bullying, and why this needs to be taken as seriously as other forms of bullying.
+In this panel Professor Widdows was joined by Bell Ribeiro-Addy MP, Martha Evans of The Anti-Bullying Alliance, and Phyllida Swift of Face Equality International to discuss the prevalence of appearance bullying, the most common form of bullying, and why this needs to be taken as seriously as other forms of bullying.

 Martha Evans is the Director of the Anti-Bullying Alliance.
 She also coordinates Anti-Bullying Week and leads the Alliance’s policy and campaigns work.
 The Anti-Bullying Alliance is a coalition of organisations and individuals who work together to raise awareness of the unacceptability of all forms of bullying.
 They support a number of positive strategies for dealing with and challenging bullying, including policy and advocacy work, local and national educational programmes on how to address and stop bullying, and Anti-Bullying Week.
 They identify ‘appearance related bullying’ as a key concern, and have previously discussed how it can be connected to implicit bias and banter.